pdebuyl/euroscipy_document/organization_2012.rst

 Coffee breaks
 -------------

-Coffee breaks will provide, as expected, coffee.
+Coffee breaks are provided: one in the morning and one in the afternoon.

 Registration
 ============